From the ashes of nearly a billion dollars, Ample resurrects Better Place’s battery swapping business model – TechCrunch

 For Ample, the difference is in the modularization of the battery pack and how that changes the relationship with the automakers that would use the technology.

 “The approach we’ve taken… is to modularize the battery and then we have an adapter plate that is the structural element of the battery that has the same shape of the battery, same bolt pattern and same software interface.
-Even though we provide the same battery system.. .it’s same as replacing the tire,” said Hassounah, Ample’s co-founder and chief executive.
+Even though we provide the same battery system… it’s the same as replacing the tire,” said Hassounah, Ample’s co-founder and chief executive.
 “Effectively we’re giving them the plate.
 We don’t modify the car whatsoever.
 You either put a fixed battery system or an Ample battery plate.
 We’re able to work with the OEMS where you can make the battery swappable for the use cases where this makes a lot of sense.
 Without really changing the same vehicle.”

 Ample’s currently working with five different OEMs and has validated its approach to battery swapping with nine different car models.
 One of those OEMs also brings back memories of Better Place.